SAYOOLA591/Active-Directory/README.md

 - Policy Changes (4739, 4719)
 - Process Creation (4688)

-# Recommended System Audit Policy by operating system
+# Recommended System Audit Policy by operating system (Windows)

 We will review the recommended audit policies by operating system and categorise them accordingly.
 To proceed, access our Active Directory Domain Controller (ADDC) and open the Group Policy Management console.
 Under the forest containing our domain name, navigate to the domain section.
 From there, create a new policy.
 Right-click on the new policy and select "Edit."
 Name the new policy "Audit Policy - Endpoint."